Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 February

-February here can be chilly.
+February in this region can be chilly.
 Temperatures average in the 50s F (low 10s C), with daytime temperatures significantly higher.
-It rains about a third of the time.
+It rains a bit less than half of the time.

 What to wear/what to pack: